npwd-community/npwd_qb_garage/README.md

 1. Download the `npwd_qb_garage.zip` from releases.
 DO NOT CHANGE THE RESOURCE NAME.
 If you want to change it, you'll have to download the source code, alter `fetchNui.ts`, and build the project.
 2. Unzip and add the resource to your server resources folder
 3. Ensure `npwd_qb_garage` BEFORE `npwd`

+PS thanks chip cuz I stole half of it from esx app